Decarbonizing the Built Environment and Heavy Industry

 Potential Markets

-There are a multitude of markets that can be addressed by the Helix MICRA™ filters, both in liquid-gas chemistry and in filtration.
-Carbon dioxide capture and sequestration is a market that our technology can be readily applied to.
+A multitude of markets that can be addressed by the Helix MICRA™ filters, both in liquid-gas chemistry and filtration.
+Carbon dioxide capture and sequestration is a market to which its technology can readily apply.
 The Helix MICRA™ carbon dioxide capture systems have the potential of being 6-8x smaller than existing liquid amine-based absorber columns.
 In addition to carbon dioxide, Helix MICRA™ filters can enable high-rate, high-efficiency dehumidification for addressing energy use in air conditioning (AC) systems.
-Globally, AC systems waste > 50% of their energy on latent loads, which arise from humidity.
-The Helix MICRA™ platform can be used to deliver retrofit dehumidifiers to the AC markets to help reduce AC energy use by more than 50%.
+Globally, AC systems waste > 50% of their energy on latent loads arising from humidity.
+The Helix MICRA™ platform delivers retrofit dehumidifiers to the AC markets to help reduce AC energy use by more than 50%.
 Other potential markets in liquid-gas chemistry include industrial particle filtration and control, pollution capture from heavy industry, and odor control.

 Key Innovation